GFynbo/GoudaTime/README.md

 GoudaTime is the Tinder of the restaurant industry.
 GoudaTime allows you and your friends to join a virtual party and vote yes or no on restaurants near you.
 If the entire party votes yes on any restaurant it will show up under your list of matches with information pertaining to the restaurant.
 We're here to make sure you all get something you want to eat!

+---

+## Tasks & Goals
+### TODOS
+* Remove 'Deny' model and implement single field in Match to determine whether its a match or deny
+* Re-organize the models AND forms into individual files for aesthetics and styles
+* Add delete feature on existing matches
+* Force matches into all being the same size
+* Get user's current location and update their profile/model instance
+* ~~Allow users to update and edit their existing profiles~~
+* Allow uses to add a profile picture
+* Move forms into individual files in one folder
+* Center login/signup buttons on the nav bar
+* ~~Show active page on the navbar~~

+### BIG TODOS
+* Dynamically load restaurants from surrounding area
+* Allow group matching to help people decide on a place to eat together

+---

 ## Local development

 To run this project in your development machine, follow these steps: